qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 These keymaps can be compiled either in a Dvorak version which also allows typing normally on a computer already set to Dvorak, or in a Qwerty version that can also be set to Dvorak (see `#define QWERTY_DVORAK`).

-This readme file assumes the Dvorak with Dvorak-descramble version.
-For the Qwerty+Dvorak version, see [here](./qwerty_dvorak.md)

 ![Minivan descramble Dvorak](http://socialism.nl/misc/minivan_descramble.jpg)